The Jimmyjane Form 2 was so close to perfect. Until it wasn’t anymore.

 I was getting worried.
 Then I started chatting with (and reading reviews from) many fellow Form 2 owners — Sundae, Tuesday, Sophie, NuMe21, and Carnivalesq and her mom — and they all reported that it was happening to them, too.
 When I asked Tuesday if her Form 2 had this issue, she replied, “That’s exactly what happens.
 Repeatedly.”
 From pressure, yes, but also from very light touches.
 Sophie agreed with me, saying, “it doesn’t take a lot of pressure to make this toy go bonkers.”
 Because I’m not applying pressure.
 My Form 2 freaks out the moment it is nestled between my labia.
 It’s beyond ridiculous.

 It seems that pressure, angle, and/or surrounding skin can trigger it.
-Sundae made a video demonstrating the flaw, which confirms my hunch.
-Thanks so much, Sundae, for letting me share your vid!
+My good friend Sundae made a video demonstrating the flaw, which confirms my hunch.
+Thanks so much, Sundae, for letting me share your extremely useful video!

 So Jimmyjane sent me a new Form 2, along with a return label for me to mail back my first unit.
 Well, I found out quickly (on my first masturbation session with it) that my second Form 2 was just as bad.
 And I now have complete confirmation from Jimmyjane that the problem is something engineered into the toy: